tituszban/showcode_forge/README.md

 It uses the parameter declaration and the various test cases to infer parameter names and types.
 It automatically calculates the point total as well.
 If `points` is not specified, it defaults to 1.
 If `is_public` is not specified it defaults to `False`.

+It does not support every field currently.
+You will have to manually edit the `.json` to set the `title`, `className` and `methodName`. `difficulty` is infered from total points, but can be updated.

 ## Contribute

 Contributions, bug fixes and support for more languages are welcome!